A Universal Circuit Set Using the $S_3$ Quantum Double: Implementing basic gadgets for universal computation with D(S3)

 Consider the fusion of four $D$ anyons into a single $G$ anyon.
 This process has a nine-dimensional fusion space $V_G^{DDDD}$ with one complete set of basis states shown by the following fusion tree

-Physically, we can prepare each basis state by creating the ($D$ and $G$) anyons at different locations on the lattice with the designated total charges.
+Physically, we can prepare each basis state by creating the ($D$ and $G$) anyons at different locations on the lattice with the designated total charges $x$ and $y$.
 Owing to their spatial separation, the fusion space is robust against any local process and thus can serve as a code space.
-Specifically, we organize these basis states into two distinct groups, forming two orthogonal subspaces defined as follows
+Concretely speaking, the information stored in $\ket{xy}$ is only affected by operators with support sizes larger than the spatial separation of that anyons~\cite {Kitaev2003Annals_FT_anyons,Bombin2008PRB_NonAbelian}.
+We organize these basis states into two distinct groups, forming two orthogonal subspaces defined as follows

-As pointed out in \cite{Cui2015QIP_UQC_Weakly}, we can use the three-dimensional subspace $U$ to encode a logical qutrit and realize a universal gate set, which explains the term ``U-model" for this construction.
+As pointed out in \cite{Cui2015QIP_UQC_Weakly}, we can use the three-dimensional subspace $U$ to encode a logical qutrit and realize a universal gate set, which explains the term ``$U$-model" for this construction.